alphagov/specialist-publisher/README.md

 - **Finder**:  Sometimes Formats are referred to as Finders.
 They are called 'Finders' because each one of them creates a finder on GOV.UK, e.g. https://www.gov.uk/raib-reports.
 The formats are served by [Finder Frontend](https://github.com/alphagov/finder-frontend).
 - **Document**: Specialist Documents are created by Government editors and can be published to gov.uk.
 Documents differ from each other depending on their format.
 These differences are largely determined by what is contained in the [schema](https://github.com/alphagov/specialist-publisher-rebuild/blob/add-dfid-review-status/lib/documents/schemas/aaib_reports.json) of a format.
 - **Schema**: JSON files defining attributes for each format, including `base_path`, `document_noun` and `document_type`.
 It also contains the facets and their possible values for each `document_type` which are displayed by `_form.html.erb`.
 - **Manual**: Grouped Documents published as a number of sections inside a parent document.
+Manuals only exist in V1 specialist-publisher.

 ## Technical documentation